firstdraft/guides/optional-syntaxes-in-ruby.md

 { :fruit => "banana", :sport => "hockey" }
 ```

-Ruby lets us (as of Ruby version 1.9) write the same thing as:
+We can also (as of Ruby version 1.9) write the same thing as:

 ```ruby
 { fruit: "banana", sport: "hockey" }